Community Service at Wiregrass Ranch High

 If you elect to use the electronic form, you must have a device that will allow the supervisor to sign the form, such as a smart phone or tablet.

 Once you have completed the volunteer hours, fill out the form, have the supervisor approve and sign the form.
-Turn in the completed form to Mrs. Jennifer Batchelor.
+Turn in the completed form to Mrs. Hensley.